What is CPQ Salesforce?

 Spending time going back and forth on configurations and quotes because information is missing wastes both the sales person’s and the buyer’s time, indirectly decreasing confidence in the company.
 As Pryor maintains, unnecessary waiting time is a barrier to the lean sales process. process.
 If your sales force has to manually research and write each quote, they are spending their time needlessly.

 Don’t risk a deal becoming weaker because your sales reps can’t configure the right prices for the customers’ needs.
 CPQ apps can anticipate any possible scenario in pricing and streamline the quoting process.
 For example, Salesforce CPQ user Dexter + Chaney showed a 30% higher quote accuracy after adoption.
-The more accurate and efficient the proposed configuration and quote, the more of a trusted partner your organization will become.
+The more accurate and efficient the proposed configuration and quote, the more of a trusted partner your organisation will become.

 CPQ speeds up the process.

 CPQ speeds up selling processes, leaving less time for Murphy’s Law to permeate the deal.
 Salesforce CPQ users have noticed a faster sales process.
 For instance, Domino Printing Sciences reports an 80% faster quote delivery and Nimble Storage marks a 34% increase in approval time.
 Cloudera’s quoting process is 3 times faster than before CPQ implementation.
-By speeding up the sales process, CPQ applications help sales organizations to reduce wasted time and protect more deals from stalling in the sales pipeline.
+By speeding up the sales process, CPQ applications help sales organisations to reduce wasted time and protect more deals from stalling in the sales pipeline.

 Adding CPQ to CRM increases profitability.

-To ensure a smooth deployment of Salesforce CPQ, IT and SMEs should oversee the customization of the rules and options for configuring.
+To ensure a smooth deployment of Salesforce CPQ, IT and SMEs should oversee the customisation of the rules and options for configuring.
 Once deployed, CPQ should be implemented with plenty of training and support for the sales staff, who will learn to use CPQ for upselling and cross-selling.
 Implemented correctly, CPQ will help sales save time, increase quote accuracy, and land bigger deals.

 CPQ isn’t just a sales solution and CPQ isn’t “a back office solution,” but a means for the entire company to streamline bulky sales processes into lean, productive systems.
-Adding Salesforce CPQ to existing Salesforce services defines sales as a process and helps teams focus on maximizing time and resources, making the sales process efficient and lean.
+Adding Salesforce CPQ to existing Salesforce services defines sales as a process and helps teams focus on maximising time and resources, making the sales process efficient and lean.